11 September 2001 Memorial

 2.)
 Include the name of any one of the 343 FDNY firefighters killed in the line of duty responding to the World Trade Center box alarm assignment.

-Cachers submitting finds are expected to recognizably appear in the photograph, and expected to include the name of a firefighter not previously listed in the finder's logs.
+Cachers submitting finds are expected to recognizably appear in the photograph, and expected to include the name of a firefighter in the finder's logs.
 Logs withstanding compliance can expect sudden disappearance.

 While familiar with several of the FDNY firefighters that gave their lives that day, one in particular is most prominent in my thoughts and prayers each day.